fingerprintjs/home/readme.md

 ---

 ### Fingerprint Android
-[Fingerprint Android](https://github.com/fingerprintjs/fingerprint-android) is a lightweight library for device identification and fingerprinting fully written in Kotlin.
+[Fingerprint Android](https://github.com/fingerprintjs/fingerprint-android) is a lightweight library for offline device identification and fingerprinting fully written in Kotlin.

 ---